oconnor-ryan/ryvm/README.md

 ### Mnemonics
 Note that there are no pseudo-instructions; Each mnemonic directly corresponds to a opcode inside RYVM.
+Also, in the below list:
+  - `imm` is a placeholder for an immediate value, which is any signed or unsigned integer literal
+  - `;` is the start of a comment about the mnemonic.

 Here is the current list of mnemonics that correspond to each opcode for RYVM:

 ```
-LDA E0, W1, imm        ; Load from address at (W1 + imm) and put the 8 bits into E0
+LDA E0 W1 imm         ; Load from address at (W1 + imm) and put the 8 bits into E0
-PCR W0, imm            ; Get PC-relative address using a 2-byte signed offset and store it in W0
+PCR W0 imm            ; Get PC-relative address using a 2-byte signed offset and store it in W0
-LDI W0, imm            ; load 2-byte immediate value that's sign-extended to the specified byte-width.
+LDI W0 imm            ; load 2-byte immediate value that's sign-extended to the specified byte-width.
 Can only be integers.
-STR E0, W1, imm        ; Store E0 into address stored at (W1 + imm)
+STR E0 W1 imm         ; Store E0 into address stored at (W1 + imm)
 FXFP W0 W1 imm        ; Convert fixed point to floating point.
 W0 = (float) W1; where imm[0] determines if W1 is signed or unsigned, and imm[1:7] is the 7-bit number representing the number of fractional bits in W1
 FPFX W0 W1 imm        ; Convert floating point to fixed point.
 W0 = imm & 0b10000000 == 0 ? (unsigned int) W1 : int(W1); where imm[0] determines if W0 is signed or unsigned, and imm[1:7] is the 7-bit number representing the number of fractional bits in W0
 ADDI W0 W1 imm        ; W1 + imm = W0 ; imm is signed 8 bits
 SUBI W0 W1 imm        ; W1 - imm = W0 ; imm is signed 8 bits
-ADD E0, E1, E2         ; Add 8bit 2-s complement integers and store it in E0
+ADD E0 E1 E2          ; Add 8bit 2-s complement integers and store it in E0
-SUB E0, E1, E2         ; Subtract 8bit 2-s complement integers and store it in E0
+SUB E0 E1 E2          ; Subtract 8bit 2-s complement integers and store it in E0
-MUL E0, E1, E2         ; multiply 2 signed integers
+MUL E0 E1 E2          ; multiply 2 signed integers
-MULU E0, E1, E2        ; multiply 2 unsigned integers
+MULU E0 E1 E2         ; multiply 2 unsigned integers
-DIV E0, E1, E2         ; divide 2 signed integers
+DIV E0 E1 E2          ; divide 2 signed integers
-DIVU E0, E1, E2        ; divide 2 unsigned integers
+DIVU E0 E1 E2         ; divide 2 unsigned integers
-REM E0, E1, E2         ; remainder 2 signed integers
+REM E0 E1 E2          ; remainder 2 signed integers
-REMU E0, E1, E2        ; remainder 2 unsigned integers
+REMU E0 E1 E2         ; remainder 2 unsigned integers
-ADDF W0, W1, W2        ; Add 64bit floating point and store it in W0
+ADDF W0 W1 W2         ; Add 64bit floating point and store it in W0
-SUBF W0, W1, W2        ; Subtract 64bit floating point and store it in W0
+SUBF W0 W1 W2         ; Subtract 64bit floating point and store it in W0
-MULF W0, W1, W2        ; Multiply 64bit floating point and store it in W0
+MULF W0 W1 W2         ; Multiply 64bit floating point and store it in W0
-DIVF W0, W1, W2        ; Divide 64bit floating point and store it in W0
+DIVF W0 W1 W2         ; Divide 64bit floating point and store it in W0
-REMF W0, W1, W2        ; Remainder 64bit floating point and store it in W0
+REMF W0 W1 W2         ; Remainder 64bit floating point and store it in W0
-AND W0, W1, W2         ; bitwise AND operation
+AND W0 W1 W2          ; bitwise AND operation
-OR W0, W1, W2          ; bitwise OR operation
+OR W0 W1 W2           ; bitwise OR operation
-XOR W0, W1, W2         ; bitwise XOR operation
+XOR W0 W1 W2          ; bitwise XOR operation
-XORI W0, W1, imm      ; bitwise XOR operation with immediate 8bit value sign extended to bytewidth of source register
+XORI W0 W1 imm        ; bitwise XOR operation with immediate 8bit value sign extended to bytewidth of source register
-SHL W0, W1, W2         ; bitwise shift left
+SHL W0 W1 W2          ; bitwise shift left
-SHR W0, W1, W2         ; bitwise shift right
+SHR W0 W1 W2          ; bitwise shift right
 BIC E0 E1 E2          ; if bit at E2 is 0, keep bit at E1.
 If bit at E2 is 1, clear bit in E1 to 0.
 Store result in E0
-EQ W0, W1, W2          ; W1 == W2, store result to W0
-NE W0, W1, W2          ; W1 != W2, store result to W0
-GTS W0, W1, W2         ; W1 signed integer is greater than W2 signed integer, store result to W0
-LTS W0, W1, W2         ; W1 signed integer is less than W2 signed integer, store result to W0
-GES W0, W1, W2         ; W1 signed integer is greater than or equal to W2 signed integer, store result to W0
-LES W0, W1, W2         ; W1 signed integer is less than or equal to W2 signed integer, store result to W0
-GTU W0, W1, W2         ; W1 unsigned integer is greater than W2 unsigned integer, store result to W0
-LTU W0, W1, W2         ; W1 unsigned integer is less than W2 unsigned integer, store result to W0
-GEU W0, W1, W2         ; W1 unsigned integer is greater than or equal to W2 unsigned integer, store result to W0
-LEU W0, W1, W2         ; W1 unsigned integer is les than or equal to W2 unsigned integer, store result to W0
-GTF W0, W1, W2         ; W1 float is greater than W2 float, store result to W0
-LTF W0, W1, W2         ; W1 float is less than W2 float, store result to W0
-GEF W0, W1, W2         ; W1 float is greater or equal to W2 float, store result to W0
-LEF W0, W1, W2         ; W1 float is less or equal to W2 float, store result to W0
+CPS W0 W1 W2          ; Signed comparison; Similar to SUB, except SF flags register is updated (specifically the N,Z, and V flags)
+CPU W0 W1 W2          ; Unsigned comparison; Similar to SUB, except SF flags register is updated (specifically the N,Z, and V flags)
+CPF W0 W1 W2          ; Floating point comparison; Similar to SUBF, except SF flags register is updated (specifically the N,Z, and V flags)
+CPSI W0 imm           ; Signed comparison to 16-bit immediate; Result is discarded, and SF flags register is updated (specifically the N,Z, and V flags)
+CPUI W0 imm           ; Unsigned comparison to 16-bit immediate; Result is discarded, and SF flags register is updated (specifically the N,Z, and V flags)
 B imm                 ; unconditional jump to signed 24-bit PC-relative offset
-BZ W0 imm             ; if W0 is zero, jump to PC + imm
+BEQ imm               ; Check status register flags (Z=1) if previous comparison (CPS, CPU, CPF) states that both operands were equal, if this is true, jump to PC-relative offset.
+BNE imm               ; Check status register flags (Z=0) if previous comparison (CPS, CPU, CPF) states that both operands were not equal, if this is true, jump to PC-relative offset.
-BNZ W0 imm            ; if W0 is non-zero, jump to PC + imm
+BLT imm               ; Check status register flags (N!=V) if previous comparison (CPS, CPU, CPF) states that operand1 < operand2, if this is true, jump to PC-relative offset.
+BGT imm               ; Check status register flags (N=V and Z=0) if previous comparison (CPS, CPU, CPF) states that operand1 > operand2, if this is true, jump to PC-relative offset.
+BLE imm               ; Check status register flags (N!=V or Z=1) if previous comparison (CPS, CPU, CPF) states that operand1 <= operand2, if this is true, jump to PC-relative offset.
+BGE imm               ; Check status register flags (N=V or Z=1) if previous comparison (CPS, CPU, CPF) states that operand1 >= operand2, if this is true, jump to PC-relative offset.
-BR W0, imm            ; pc = W0 + imm;  indirect jump without saving link register. can be useful for return statement or for executing a specific function within an array of function pointers.
+BR W0 imm             ; pc = W0 + imm;  indirect jump without saving link register. can be useful for return statement or for executing a specific function within an array of function pointers.
-BL W0, imm            ; branch and link; W0 = pc + 4; pc = pc + imm  ; imm is signed 16bit offset
+BL W0 imm             ; branch and link; W0 = pc + 4; pc = pc + imm  ; imm is signed 16bit offset
-BLR W0, W1, imm       ; W0 = pc + 4;   pc = W1 + imm ; imm is signed 8bits (used for indirect jumps, calls, and returns)
+BLR W0 W1 imm         ; W0 = pc + 4;   pc = W1 + imm ; imm is signed 8bits (used for indirect jumps, calls, and returns)
 SYS imm                ; a external function call to call OS-specific functions in a cross-platform way, using a 24bit syscall number

 ```